Below are detailed reviews of each product we tested, in ranked order.

 Price: From $9.99/month | Consistency: Basic (better on paid) | Styles: Superhero, manga, watercolor... | Best for: Quick prompt-to-comic generation with minimal setup

 AI Comic Factory scored 7.2/10.
 The simplest workflow we tested: enter a single text prompt and receive a multi-panel comic page.
 The free tier requires no account.
 Paid plans unlock FLUX.1 model support ($13.99/month Premium) with better quality and consistency.
 The trade-off: no panel editing, layout adjustment, or frame regeneration.
-Best for quick disposable comics or rapid prototyping.
+Note that the open-source GitHub repository was archived on October 31, 2025 — the hosted site (aicomicfactory.app and aicomicfactory.com) continues to operate, but community pull requests are no longer accepted.
+Best for quick disposable comics or rapid prototyping while the hosted service is up.

 Pros